Mountains have an issue date. Millions of years in the making, they were formed in three different ways:

 - Or they emerge based on volcanic activity;

-On a much smaller scale, let’s fill up our patience meter and be a peacemaker today.
-I believe that every small effort we make in this department forms a mountain in its own right: a mountain of peace, a monument of God’s love.
-Your lifetime maybe short compared to real mountains, but your impact will go way beyond your own lifetime.
+I believe that every peacemaking effort forms a mountain in its own right: a mountain of peace, a monument of God’s love.
+Our lifetime maybe short compared to the Himalayas, but our impact goes beyond our generation and contributes to a better tomorrow.